Leo4j/CheckReachableHosts/README.md

 # CheckReachableHosts

-Check which host is reachable (SMB or WMI)
+Check what hosts are reachable (SMB or WMI)

 ## Load in memory